These Updating Charts Show How The Coronavirus Is Spreading Across The US

 New confirmed cases in the US by day

-You can also use this COVID-19 tracker to compare the US outbreak with those in other countries.
+You can also use this COVID-19 tracker to follow the pandemic across the globe.

 In addition to regularly updating the data in the charts and maps, this post will be updated with other information as it becomes available.